RomanRes/Object-detection-tool-based-on-Dash-and-YOLOv3/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Open link r `http://127.0.0.1:8050/` in browser.
-The algorithm is able to recognize 80 classes of objects.
-App allows you to change the maximum value of the IOU between boxes of the same class, as well as the value of the probability of finding an object in a box, to eliminate unnecessary boxes.
+The app allows you to change the maximum value of the IOU between boxes of the same class, as well as the value of the probability of finding an object in a box, to eliminate unnecessary boxes.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>